-Council has been working with the community to better understand how we can respond to climate change at a local level, and as a region to help develop a whole-of-community place-based Climate Action Plan (CAP).
+Council has worked with the community to better understand how we can respond to climate change at a local level, and as a region to assist in the development of a whole-of-community Climate Action Plan (CAP).

-The Climate Action Plan will include actions that respond, adapt and build resilience to the changing risks impacting the community, infrastructure and the environment for the entire region.
+The Climate Action Plan will be developed to include actions that respond, adapt and build resilience to the changing risks impacting the community, infrastructure and the environment for the entire region.

 Developing the Climate Action Plan follows on from the formal adoption of the Central Coast Climate Change Policy in July 2019.

 - Between February and December 2020 Council engaged the community to help understand their priorities, current actions and ideas.
 We received:3,995 responses to a community survey, including 734 school students

 - 167 suggestions made on our interactive map

 - Feedback from 18 attendees at community workshops (planned workshops cancelled due to COVID)